status-im/nim-chronicles/README.md

 statements.
 Other similar statements include `notice`, `warn`, `error` and `fatal`.
 All of these statements accept arbitrary key-value pairs.
-As a short-cut, you are also allowed to specify only the name of a particular variable and Chronicles will create a key will the same name (i.e. passing a local variable named `foo` will be translated to the pair `foo = foo`).
+As a short-cut, you are also allowed to specify only the name of a particular variable and Chronicles will create a key with the same name (i.e. passing a local variable named `foo` will be translated to the pair `foo = foo`).

 A common practice enforced in other logging libraries is to associate